Words With Style

 /[keˈlän]/noun (Greek) : a beauty that is more than skin-deep; an outward sign of an inward noble character as conceived by classical Greek philosphers

-Do you know of any words (in any language) that we can add to the list?
+Do you know of any words (in any language) to include in this list?